 Why in the world would authors need to be ethical?
 Don’t they make up stuff for a living?
 Are you one of those writers that does whatever it takes to get a sale?
 Are you the kind that responds publicly to a bad review?
 Do you manipulate your public numbers to look better than you really are? … Continue reading Are You An Ethical Author?
 Take This Quiz!

 This is the place for a weekly flash fiction contest!
 The Apples To Apples Drabble!
 The Rules: Write a drabble.
 A drabble is a 100-word story, with beginning, middle and end.
 A drabble can be any genre.
 Make it exactly 100 words.
 You can do it.
 That’s what adjectives and adverbs are for.
-Include each … Continue reading Write A 100-Word Story!
-Tell Your Friends!
-Win A Prize!
+Include each … Continue reading Weekly Drabble Contest for April 21!

 This is the place for a weekly flash fiction contest!
 The Apples To Apples Drabble!
 The Rules: Write a drabble.
 A drabble is a 100-word story, with beginning, middle and end.
 A drabble can be any genre.
 Make it exactly 100 words.
 You can do it.
 That’s what adjectives and adverbs are for.
-Include each … Continue reading Can You Write A 100-Word Story Using Only These Cards?
+Include each … Continue reading Can You Write A 100-Word Story Using These Three Cards?